Happy Bunion ‘s Story

 - Stiffness;

-- The big toes point laterally, towards the other toes
+- The big toes point laterally towards the other toes

 Intervention

-About what to do for a bunion presentation, is to get in touch with a podiatrist, as soon as possible.
+About what to do for a bunion presentation is to get in touch with a podiatrist as soon as possible.

 Massage therapy is recommended too, but it is a limited tool for helping in fixing the issue.

-Along with Remedial Massage, Thai Massage, Myotherapy and MLD treatment, what can be done to alleviate the pain is to treat the surrounding structures, such as the plantar of the foot, and the metatarsal area.
+Along with Remedial Massage, Thai Massage, Myotherapy and MLD treatment, what can be done to alleviate the pain is to treat the surrounding structures, such as the plantar of the foot and the metatarsal area.

 Yes, it is.

-That’s why today’s blog’s post is called “Happy Bunion Story”.
+Today’s blog post is called “Happy Bunion Story”.

 So, back in Dec. ’21, Steph start having foot pain, due to osteoarthritis.